-Tales Imbiriba Tales Imbiriba is an Assistant Research Professor in the Department of Electrical and Computer Engineering (ECE) and a Senior Research Scientist at the Institute for Experiential AI, both at Northeastern University (NU) in Boston, MA, USA.
+Tales Imbiriba is an Assistant Professor in the Department of Computer Science (CS) at the University of Massachusetts Boston (UMB), Boston, MA, USA.
+Prior to joining UMB, Tales served as an Assistant Research Professor in the Department of Electrical and Computer Engineering (ECE) and a Senior Research Scientist at the Institute for Experiential AI, both at Northeastern University (NU) in Boston, MA, USA.
 He earned his Doctorate degree from the Department of Electrical Engineering (DEE) at the Federal University of Santa Catarina (UFSC) in Florianopolis, Brazil, in 2016.
 Following that, he worked as a Postdoctoral Researcher at the DEE–UFSC from 2017 to 2019 and at the ECE department of NU from 2019 to 2021.
 His research focuses on Bayesian inference, online learning, and physics-guided machine learning, with applications in human-centered technologies, remote sensing of the environment, and enhanced security technologies.

 Research: